 - Don’t reply to the email

 - Mark the email message as spam

-- If you are unsure of an email’s authenticity, forward the email to your email provider’s abuse contact.
+- If unsure of an email’s authenticity, forward the email to your email provider’s abuse contact.
 For example, AOL’s abuse email is firstname.lastname@example.org.

 How to Tell if AOL Mail is Official, or if it is AOL Email Fraud

 When AOL sends an important email to its users, they mark each message with a slight blue AOL icon.
 The blue icon is located between the sender and the subject line.
 Below is what the blue icon looks like:

 Also, when you open an Official AOL email message, you’ll see the “Official Mail” banner at the top.

 If you get a message that seems like it’s from AOL but it doesn’t have those two indicators, it’s a fake email.
 Report the AOL email fraud to help them address the problem.

 Smishing Identity Theft for Cell Phones

 Chances are, you have security software installed on your computer to protect your email against “phishing”— fraudulent messages that attempt to get you to reveal sensitive information such as account numbers and passwords.
 Unfortunately, these same scams come directly to your phone via a text message.
 “Smishing” is done over short message service (SMS), more commonly known as text messaging.